 Written by FLM Executive Director, Natalie Payne Do you ever pause as you journey through a landscape to really observe the layers before you?
 If not, next time you find yourself walking in the forest or paddling in a quiet stream, know that learning more about what layers natural occur in theses landscapes will enhance… Continue reading Understanding Layers in Landscapes

-In these days of social distancing, what better activity to do on a beautiful early Spring day than to take a walk down one of my favorite paths on the west side of Canadice Lake.
-The morning grey, cloudy skies soon gave way to a brilliant blue ceiling framed by stately conifers and leafless hardwoods.… Continue reading A SPRING STROLL DOWN CANADICE LAKE’S WALKING PATH Written by Pat Atkinson
+written by guest blogger, Pat Atkinson In these days of social distancing, what better activity to do on a beautiful early spring day than to take a walk down one of my favorite paths on the west side of Canadice Lake.
+The morning grey, cloudy skies soon gave way to a brilliant blue ceiling framed… Continue reading A spring stroll down Canadice Lake’s Walking Path

 The male Eastern Bluebird is a brilliant royal blue on the back and head and warm red-brown on the breast.
 The female is grayer with blue tinges in the wings and tail.
 You can find them year-round here in the Finger Lakes.
 They perch on wires, posts, and low branches, scanning the ground for prey.… Continue reading Bird Watch